rust-lang/rust/src/doc/book/src/ffi.md

   is included in a final target (like a binary), the native library will be linked in.

-On OSX, frameworks behave with the same semantics as a dynamic library.
+On macOS, frameworks behave with the same semantics as a dynamic library.

 # Unsafe blocks